kaedwen/trade/README.md

 # Comdirect Trade App

 This app connects to the comdirect api to query your contract with the give credentials.
-Pulling the current account balances, depot values and pushing them to the configured influx ORG/Bucket.
+Pulling the current account balances, depot values.

 ## Config
 Configuration is looked up in the following manner
-* .config.yaml from `cwd` up to /
+* .config.yaml next to bonary
 * `$HOME`/.config/trade/config.yaml
 * /etc/trade/config.yaml